wuhanstudio/euler-gimbal-lock-quaternion/README.md

 ## Gimbal Lock

-I used ChatGPT to generate the rotation matrix using Euler Angle.

-Somehow, gimbal lock did not appear.
+> A ChatGPT generated project.

+Although the rotation matrix is computed using the Euler Angle, ChatGPT did not use the notorious OpenGL `glRoate` function, thus gimbal lock was circumvented.

 Cheers!
 ChatGPT....

-Please tell me if you can reproduce Gimbal Lock using this code.

-> Update: It's because ChatGPT did not use the glRoate function

 ![](demo.gif)